SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 ## Deleting Cosmolike projects <a name="running_cosmolike_projects"></a>

-:warning::warning: Never delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links.

-Where the ill-defined soft-links will be located?
-They will be at `Cocoa/cobaya/cobaya/likelihoods/`, `Cocoa/external_modules/code/` and `Cocoa/external_modules/data/`.
+Do not delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links.
+Where the ill-defined soft links will be located?

+     Cocoa/cobaya/cobaya/likelihoods/
+     Cocoa/external_modules/code/
+     Cocoa/external_modules/data/

 The script `stop_cocoa` deletes them.

-Why this behaviour exists?
-The script `start_cocoa` creates symbolic links so cobaya can see the likelihood and data files.
-It also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.
+Why does Cocoa behave like this?
+The script `start_cocoa` creates symbolic links so Cobaya can see the likelihood and data files.
+Cocoa also adds the Cobaya-Cosmolike interface of all cosmolike-related projects to the `LD_LIBRARY_PATH` and `PYTHONPATH` environmental paths.

 ## MCMC Convergence Criteria <a name="running_cosmolike_projects"></a>